KanikeSaiPrakash/Speech-Emotion-Recognition/README.md

 ## Resnet:

 - ResNet is a short name for a residual network.
 Deep convolutional neural networks have achieved the human level image classification result.
 Deep networks extract low, middle and high-level features and classifiers in an end-to-end multi-layer fashion, and the number of stacked layers can enrich the “levels” of features.
 When the deeper network starts to converge, a degradation problem has been exposed.
 With the network depth increasing, accuracy gets saturated and then degrades rapidly.
 Such degradation is not caused by overfitting or by adding more layers to a deep network leads to higher training error.
 - The deterioration of training accuracy shows that not all systems are easy to optimize.To overcome this problem, Microsoft introduced a deep residual learning framework.
 Instead of hoping every few stacked layers directly fit a desired underlying mapping, they explicitly let these layers fit a residual mapping.
-The formulation of $F(x)+x$ can be realized by feedforward neural networks with shortcut connections.
+The formulation of F(x)+x can be realized by feedforward neural networks with shortcut connections.
 Shortcut connections are those skipping one or more layers shown in figure.

 - By using the residual network, there are many problems which can be solved such as:
     - ResNets are easy to optimize.